Looking for a new jacket? If you are considering a Harrington, let me help, as I’ve picked out 10 of the best classic Harrington Jackets.

 If you don’t mind the logo, have a look at this jacket, officially known as the Short Zip Cotton Twill Jacket.
 Take your pick from four colours, each with the buttoned stand-up collar, mesh lining, exterior flap pockets and interior zip pockets, a ventilated panel in the back and the embroidered tonal crocodile on chest.

-A good looking thing, especially with that button cuff, it sells for £230.
+A good looking thing, especially with that button cuff, it sells for £230 officially, but you can get one for £138 in the sale right now.

 5. Beams Plus Wool Harrington Jacket